polysyllabic/chaos/chaosface/README.rst

    entered for the first time, you will need to restart chaosface after saving new credentials in order to re-initialize the bot.

+If the OAuth tokens expire or are manually reset, you will need to repeat these steps.

 Configuring sources in OBS
 --------------------------